 The total for our quarter came to 142 CHF ($149) for 21 kilos (46.29 lbs) of packaged pork, which boils down to the rock bottom price of $3.22/lb, or 6.77 CHF/kg.

 It was actually also cheaper than the average price of purchasing a farm-direct hog in Oregon, which would cost about $6/lb (12.61 CHF/kg).

 Not too shabby.

 Does that mean we’re going to start mowing down defenseless local farm animals for our consumption?

-I understand that the world’s current meat consumption can’t be sustained at this rate, that Americans in general consume far more calories than we need, and that Americans eat more meat than any country except perhaps Hong Kong, depending on how you define “the most meat” – by calories, grams, per capita, etc.
+While we love meat, and I mean love – chicken, pork, beef, seafood, buffalo, bear – you name it, we think it tastes good, I hate the mass production of cruelty in so much of meat production.
+We understand that the world’s current meat consumption can’t be sustained at this rate, that Americans in general consume far more calories than we need, and that Americans eat more meat than any country except perhaps Hong Kong, depending on how you define “the most meat” – by calories, grams, per capita, etc.